Supporting staff experiencing perimenopause and menopause: A guide for all school leaders

 Menopause and peri-menopause: what’s the difference?

-Remember, it will not affect everyone in the same way!
+Remember, menopause will not affect everyone in your school in the same way!

 Sadly, peri/menopause is not fair or equal.
 We know for example that those with two or more adverse childhood experiences tend to experience a more difficult menopausal transition.
 We know that black women can have an earlier and more difficult peri/menopause.